MoniMurray/bookworms-et-al/README.md

 A product can be added directly to the shopping cart using the 'Add to My Cart' button function on each product.
 Alternatively, a user can opt to open a product detail page for a product to view that offering in more details.

+The 'Add to My Cart' button is not displayed to the Store Owner on this page as they do not need the function to add products to the shopping cart.

 #### Product Detail

 The product detail page outlines everything a user might wish to know about a product offered on Bookworms.
 Product name, description, rating, price and a quantity picker are all features of this page.
 A product can be added to the shopping cart, and the quantity of the product can be increased up to a maximum of 5 before the 'Add to My Cart' button is clicked.

+The 'Add to My Cart' button is not displayed to the Store Owner as they do not need the function to add products to the shopping cart.

 #### CRUD

 All of the major functions of the product management of the Bookworms store can be controlled by the authenticated Store Owner via the front-end on either the Products page or the Product detail page.
-New products can be added, and existing product detail can be edited, or deleted from the store entirely, with all changes being reflected to the Store Owner on the front-end and to the data on the database.
+New products can be added, and existing product detail can be edited, or deleted from the store entirely, with all changes being reflected immediately to the Store Owner on the front-end and to the data on the database.

 #### User Feedback Messages